idio-lang/DIPS/source/introduction.rst

 particular -- as, if nothing else, it's a programming language I'm familiar with although by no means an expert.

-I could have written :lname:`Idio` in :lname:`Go` or :lname:`Rust` (or :lname:`D` or ...) but that would mean:
+There's plenty of reasons not to use :lname:`C` so I could have written :lname:`Idio` in :lname:`Go` or :lname:`Rust` (or :lname:`D` or ...) but that would mean:

 #.
 I have to learn a new language -- wait...
 I'm learning a new
    language in order that I can design and implement my own?

-#. everyone looking at the implementation has to learn the language
+#. everyone looking at the implementation has to

+   * learn the new language

-   *and* the nuances of this other language *and* figure out if I've written something brilliant or am just getting away with it.
-All of us doing that in a new language.
+   * *and* the nuances of this other language

+   * *and* figure out if I've written something brilliant or am just getting away with it.

+   All of us doing that in a new language whilst figuring out how to make the target language work.
 Doesn't seem... right.

 #. everyone has to be able to *get hold of* this other language